Previous : TV Outside Broadcast Van

 NOTES

 This particular toy was produced by E.V.B.
-Plastics of Surrey under the "Beeju" name.
-Used to display film strips with each frame wound on using a special key.
+Plastics of Surrey under the "Beeju" name and was used to display film strips with each frame wound on using a special key.
 Whilst the packaging states that this toy was copyrighted in 1948, this particular model must date from slightly later as it includeds a Sooty filmstrip - Sooty's first TV appearance was not until 1952.

 But as a toy, I must admit I'm left un-impressed.
 To start with, there is a special holder that attaches to a 4½-volt "lamp" battery into which a bulb is screwed.
 The arrangement requires sub-millimeter positional accuracy, otherwise you simply end up shorting the two battery terminals together (in fact, if you follow the minimal instructions, that's exactly what you'd do !).
 Not that it matters too much, as even if you did get this bit set up you'd then need to insert the battery+holder+bulb into the back of the set ... made impossible as the combined assembly wont pass the on-off switch !